 The field of automatic translation goes back further than you may think.
-The first research programmes exploring machine translation systems were carried out in the early 1950s and focused on the Russian<>English language pair.
-As you can imagine, progress was slow and the quality of the output fell well short of that produced by a human translator.
+The first research programs exploring machine translation systems were conducted in the early 1950s and focused on the Russian<>English language pair.
+As you can imagine, progress was slow, and the quality of the output fell well short of that produced by a human translator.

-Although interest in machine translation remained constant and a variety of different methods were tried by countries the world over, from a commercial standpoint, translating and editing the ‘old-fashioned’ way would could continue well into the 1990s.
+Although interest in machine translation remained constant and a variety of different methods were tried by countries the world over, from a commercial standpoint, translating and editing the ‘old-fashioned’ way would continue well into the 1990s.

-Distinction between machine translation (MT) and computer-assisted translation (CAT)
+The distinction between machine translation (MT) and computer-assisted translation (CAT)

-Whereas a machine translation service aims to automatically generate a target language text without the need for any human input, computer-assisted translation software tools are designed to support the professional translator in their work, by storing previously-translated content in a translation memory (TM), integrating glossaries and termbases and applying quality control tools such as spell-checks in the interface directly.
+Whereas a machine translation service aims to automatically generate a target language text without the need for any human input, computer-assisted translation software tools are designed to support the professional translator in their work by storing previously-translated content in a translation memory (TM), integrating glossaries and termbases and applying quality control tools such as spell-checks in the interface directly.

 Human proofreading after machine translation

 However, the problem remains with using machine translation to generate high-quality language that can be used to sell your business in foreign markets.
-Put simply, despite the progress made, MT programs aren’t yet up to the task.
-Nevertheless, the proliferation of services available and the significant improvements in quality have given rise to a new service –machine translation post editing.
+Put simply, despite the progress made; MT programs aren’t yet up to the task.
+Nevertheless, the proliferation of services available and the significant improvements in quality have given rise to a new service –machine translation post-editing.